madetech/blog/posts/otto-first-look.md

 So if your project uses MySQL rather than Postgres, then you're currently in for a rough ride and it might be best to hold out for the project to mature.
 Hopefully it's not a big deal, as it should be just a case of adding `libmysqlclient-dev` to the otto setup so that the `mysql2` gem can communicate with a MySQL server.

 Assuming that happens, the next step would be to define MySQL as a dependency of the app.
-The otto documentation has an example of using Mongo, so adapting that for MySQL was quite simple by creating the following Appfile inside a new directory I created `private/otto/mysql/Appfile`:
+The Otto documentation has an example of using Mongo, so adapting that for MySQL was quite simple by creating the following Appfile inside a new directory I created `private/otto/mysql/Appfile`:

 ```
 application {